trashvin/trashvin.github.io/_drafts/anatomy-of-a-software-developer.md

 ## Coding or Programming Skills
 ![coding skills](https://i.imgur.com/6a0UaRR.png)

-The ability to learn programming concepts and apply them to solve problems is an essential sill for a software developer.
+The ability to learn programming concepts and apply them to solve problems is an essential skill for a software developer.
 Take note of the term "programming concepts" and not "programming language or syntax".
 Since this skill gives us the ability to start realizing solutions to problems, we can refer to it as one of the hands or arms of a developer.

 What are these concepts?

+Basic Constructs.
+Being knowledgable to the basic constructs almost common to all general purpose programming language is essential.
+As a developer, one must be